dvanblerkom/ece4203_lab1/README.md

 [UCI Putty and Xming instructions](https://laptops.eng.uci.edu/engineering-software/using-linux/how-to-configure-putty-xming-on-your-laptop)

-### Clone Assignment from Github Classroom

-In order to pull the files you will need for this lab from Github into your account on the HPC, you will use the git command 'clone'.

 ## The "CLI" - Command Line Interface

 This class will require you to work with the HPC computer using the command line interface, or CLI.
 Here are some resources to come up to speed quickly if you haven't used the command line interface before: